isomerpages/gb-assist/_gov-assist/3c-grants.md

 This programme supports companies to tap on ex-offenders as an alternative pool of trained and skilled workers.

-<a href="https://www.wsg.gov.sg/programmes-and-initiatives/employment-support-for-employers-to-hire-ex-offenders.html?_ga=2.12555124.1350925244.1585126833-1444146672.1584946395" target="_blank" style="color:#037e8a">Find out more</a>
+<a href="https://www.wsg.gov.sg/programmes-and-initiatives/employment-support-for-employers-to-hire-ex-offenders.html" target="_blank" style="color:#037e8a">Find out more</a>

 #### Employment Support for Persons with Disabilities

-Employers may receive course fee subsidies of up to 90% for SG Enable's list of curated training courses to support Persons with Disabilities' training  to enhance their employability and employment options.
+Hire, train and integrate Persons with Disabilities into the workforce.
+Receive course fee subsidies of up to 90% for SG Enable's list of curated training courses.

 <a href="https://www.wsg.gov.sg/programmes-and-initiatives/employment-support-for-persons-with-disabilities.html" target="_blank" style="color:#037e8a">Find out more</a>

 #### Energy Efficiency Fund (E2F)

-E2F supports companies in the industrial sector in becoming more energy efficient.
+E2F supports companies in the industry sector in becoming more energy efficient.
 NEA provides funding support of up to 50% of qualifying costs.

 <a href="https://www.nea.gov.sg/programmes-grants/grants-and-awards/energy-efficiency-fund" target="_blank" style="color:#037e8a">Find out more</a>

-#### Enhanced Absentee Payroll
+#### Enhanced Hiring Incentives

-Enhanced absentee payroll rates applies to all courses that are eligible for absentee payroll funding today.
+Employers that hire local workers who had gone through eligible reskilling or training programme can receive salary support of up to 40% for 6 months, capped at $12,000 in total.

-<a href="https://www.ssg.gov.sg/ETSP_EnhancedAP.html" target="_blank" style="color:#037e8a">Find out more</a>
+<a href="https://www.wsg.gov.sg/hiring-incentive.html" target="_blank" style="color:#037e8a">Find out more</a>

 #### Enhanced Training Support for SMEs (ETSS)

-ETSS offers additional support for SMEs, including Higher Course Fee Grant and Enhanced Absentee Payroll (AP) Funding.
+The ETSS offers higher course fee grant of up to 90% of the course fees and absentee payroll funding of 80% of basic hourly salary at a higher cap of $7.50 per hour for SMEs signing up for SSG-supported courses.

-<a href="https://www.ssg.gov.sg/programmes-and-initiatives/funding/enhanced-training-support-for-smes1.html" target="_blank" style="color:#037e8a">Find out more</a>
+<a href="https://www.enterprisejobskills.sg/content/upgrade-skills/enhanced-training-support-for-SME.html" target="_blank" style="color:#037e8a">Find out more</a>

-#### Enhanced Training Support Package
+#### Enhanced Training Support Package (ETSP)

-ETSP covers eligible courses in selected sectors starting before 1 Jan 2021 to help selected  sectors tide over the economic impact of COVID-19, and to help them position themselves for subsequent recovery.
+The ETSP is a time-limited scheme to cover up to 90% course fee funding (for selected sectors) and up to $10/hr absentee payroll funding for all SSG-supported certifiable courses completed before 31 December 2020.

 <a href="https://www.ssg.gov.sg/ETSP_EnhancedAP.html" target="_blank" style="color:#037e8a">Find out more</a>

-#### Enterprise Development Grant
+#### Enterprise Development Grant (EDG)

 The EDG helps Singapore companies grow and transform.
 This grant supports projects that help you upgrade your business, innovate or venture overseas.
-Receive up to 80% support for eligible costs.
+Receive up to 70% support for eligible costs. (up to 80% from 1 April - 31 Dec 2020)

 <a href="https://www.enterprisesg.gov.sg/financial-assistance/grants/for-local-companies/enterprise-development-grant/overview" target="_blank" style="color:#037e8a">Find out more</a>

+#### Enterprise Leadership for Transformation

+The ELT is a one-year programme that supports business leaders of promising SMEs to develop business growth capabilities.
+Successful applications will qualify for up to 90% co-funding of programme fees.

+<a href="https://www.enterprisesg.gov.sg/non-financial-assistance/for-singapore-companies/growth-partnership-programme/enterprise-leadership-for-transformation" target="_blank" style="color:#037e8a">Find out more</a>

-#### Experience Step-Up Fund
+#### Experience Step-Up Fund (ESF)

-ESF provides funding support for businesses in the development and enhancement of tourism experiences that increase the attractiveness of Singapore to visitors, improving overall visitor experience and satisfaction.
+The ESF supports development and enhancement of tourism experiences that increase the attractiveness of Singapore to visitors, improving overall visitor experience and satisfaction in Singapore.

 <a href="https://www.stb.gov.sg/content/stb/en/assistance-and-licensing/grants-overview/experience-step-up-fund-esf.html" target="_blank" style="color:#037e8a">Find out more</a>

+#### Food Delivery Booster Package

+The Food Delivery Booster Package supports F&B businesses to make the transition from offline to online sales through food delivery.

+<a href="https://www.enterprisesg.gov.sg/industries/type/food-services/food-delivery-booster-package" target="_blank" style="color:#037e8a">Find out more</a>

 #### GoCloud